zeetaros/sentsation/README.md

 ## Sundries
 #### Sensational soundtracks to play while coding:
 * "Time" -- from "Inception"
+* "The Music of the Night" -- from "The Phantom of the Opera"
 * "Do You Hear the People Sing?" -- from "Les Misérables"
-* "Stars At Our Backs" -- from "Monster Hunter"

 #### Useful audio processing tools:
 * FFmpeg